New Psychoactive Substances ('Legal Highs')

 - These risks are increased if used with alcohol or other drugs.

 - It is likely that drugs sold as a ‘legal high’ may actually contain one or more substances that are actually illegal to posses.
-What you may think is a 'legal' high that you can’t get in trouble for having, could be something completely different, and in fact a class B drug.
+You may think it is a 'legal' high that you can’t get in trouble for having.
+In fact, it could be something completely different, a class B drug.

 Some background info

-NPSs are substances which produce the same or similar effects, to drugs such as cocaine and ecstasy, but are not controlled under the Misuse of Drugs Act.
+NPSs are substances which produce the same or similar effects, to drugs such as cocaine and ecstasy.
+They are not controlled under the Misuse of Drugs Act.
 They are, however, considered illegal under current medicines legislation to sell, supply or advertise for “human consumption”.
 To get round this sellers refer to them as research chemicals, plant food, bath crystals or pond cleaner, for example.

 There are a large number of NPSs